aturner-epcc/docs-test2/docs/user-guide/debug.md

     srun -n 256 --nodes=2 --tasks-per-node=128 --cpus-per-task=1 --time=01:00:00  --export=ALL\
                 --account=[budget code] --partition=standard --qos=standard./my_exe &

+!!! note
-Note that this example has set the job time limit to 1 hour -- if you need longer, change the `--time` command.
+    This example has set the job time limit to 1 hour -- if you need longer, change the `--time` command.

 You will need the Program ID (PID) of the job you have just launched -- the PID is printed to screen upon launch, or you can get it by running: